Greater Avenues Community Council | Salt Lake City, Utah

 All city Neighborhood Plans must conform to the City’s main guide for development, which is the PLAN SALT LAKE document that can be seen HERE

 The updating of the Avenues Masterplan has occasioned a lot of discussion of the character of the Avenues.
-Major contributors to the character of The Avenues has been the Avenues Historic District and the SR-1A zoning (see map at: https://slcgov.maps.arcgis.
+Major contributors to the character of The Avenues has been the Avenues Historic District and the SR-1A zoning (see map at: https://slcgov.maps.arcgis.com/home/index.html).
+In our opinion, the Avenues would not be the same without the protection that the historic districts have provided, including the retaining of the open spaces and mature trees that typify the Avenues.

 Email your thoughts and suggestions on this topic to landusecom@slc-avenues.org